slaven-s/splunk-sccm/README.md

 * Automatic detection of installed packages allows for auditing and detection of unauthorized software installations across the environment.
-* The Hardware Overview dashboard can be used to communicate the size and scale of an enterprise's Windows Server footprint in terms of CPU, Memory, and Disk space.
+* The Hardware Overview dashboard can be used to communicate the size and scale of an enterprise's Windows Server footprint in terms of CPU, Memory, and Disk Space.
 * The Service Investigator can be used to identify Services running on specific servers or auditing RunAs users for services (ex: company policy says non-Microsoft services cannot run as LocalSystem).
 * Using the Database Query Log, an administrator can identify problematic, repated, or slow queries being run against the SCCM database.
-The same log is also useful for helping an administraor discover relationships between tables and views within the SCCM database, which is often lacking in documentation.
+The same log is also useful for helping an administrator discover relationships between tables and views within the SCCM database, which is often lacking in documentation.
 For more information on this use case, see the **Database Query Log** section below.